All Projects

 The system works as follows:

-1. An Airtable is used to track progress of the system
+An Airtable to track progress

-7. The finished latte is rotated into the Customer Pick-Up station, awaiting for the customer to take the cup using an ultrasonic sensor
+Create 3 rotates the finished latte into the Customer Pick-Up station, awaiting for the customer with an ultrasonic sensor

 Coffee Subsystem Process

-• Lid team used a linear actuator as a linkage to open and close the lid
+Linear actuator to open and close lid

 Results and Areas of Improvement